Department of Public Administration

 PAD 5003.
 Introduction to Public Service Leadership and Management.
 (3-0) 3 Credit Hours.

-This course introduces students to the discipline of public administration with an emphasis on the importance of public service ethic for a vibrant and active civil society.
-Public service is a vocation and centers on service to others.
-Students will be provided an opportunity to develop the self-awareness and capabilities to be successful and effective public servants.
-Topics include a basic introduction to the field and normative history, and context of public administration and related theories and a general overview of leadership theories and basic topics in public administration.
+This course introduces students to the discipline of public administration with an emphasis on the expectations and ethics of service in civil society.
+Students have the opportunity to develop the skills and knowledge of effective public servants in a diverse world.
+In addition to a basic introduction to the field of public administration, other topics may include a general overview of leadership and public service values, including justice, fairness and transparency.
 Students should take this course in their first 6 hours of coursework.
 (Formerly titled "Introduction to Public Administration.")
 Course Fee: STSP $9.

 PAD 5103.
 Planning and Land Use Law.
 (3-0) 3 Credit Hours.

-Designed to provide a core background of the legal environment of planning and land use.
-This course will cover the various levels of government involved in defining this environment, with an emphasis on crucial historic and contemporary legal decisions that inform planning and land-use decisions.
+Designed to provide a core background of the legal environment of planning and land use, this course will cover the various levels of government involved in defining this environment, with an emphasis on crucial historic and contemporary legal decisions that inform planning and land-use decisions.
 Special attention is given to the ethical and philosophical background that informs the balance of property rights and the public good.
-Topics covered may include regulatory mandates, eminent domain and takings, and the local tools of land use control.
+Topics covered may include regulatory mandates, eminent domain and takings, the local tools of land use control, and the impact of land use law on a more diverse public, such as renters and low income residents.
 Course Fee: STSP $9.

 PAD 5223.
 Urban Management.
 (3-0) 3 Credit Hours.